adriantofan/go_play_hn/README.md

 ## Notes for improvement:

 * The deterministic algorithm cannot be easily scaled.
-The solution seem to be non deterministic algorithms such as hyperLogLog and family.
-Basically data processing can be distributed to worker nodes and results merged centrally as follows :
+In order to scale up, data processing can be distributed to worker nodes and results merged centrally as follows :
     - grouping by url - long tail problem, a few machines will process the most popular urls.
 I cannot see how to evenly distribute popular urls.
     - grouping by date , let's say days.
 The problem is that the workers need to return to the server the complete hash map for the day and then do a central merge.
 If not done the aggregate computation of top n can be (very) wrong.
 Imagine top 1 of node 1: {m:5,x:4} node 2 {b:6,x:4}.
 Aggregate of top 1 is {b:6,m:5 }.
 In reality the result is {x:8, b:6}

+    The solution seem to be non deterministic algorithms such as hyperLogLog and family.

 * Given that AddLog is called on successive logs it might be possible to optimize it further such that we don't lookup the same log chain at each step